-- (a) Had the Second Respondent's misconduct been known, the Appellant would have moved the Court below to strike out the Respondents' defences by reason of that misconduct, the outcome of which cannot now be ascertained; - (b) By reason of the Respondents' improper access to the Appellant's confidential and legally privileged information, there is a real possibility that they made forensic decisions below, which they would not otherwise have been in a position to make, which were to the advantage of the Respondents and/or the disadvantage of the Appellant; - (c) Had the Respondents' improper access to his confidential and legally privileged information been known, there is a real possibility that the Appellant would have made different forensic decisions at trial to his benefit; - (d) There is a real possibility that the primary Judge's assessment of the credit of Ms Roberts and/or Person 17 would have been different; - (e) Because there is a real possibility that his Honour's assessment of Ms Roberts' and/or Person 17's credit may have been different, there is also a real possibility that his Honour's assessment of the Appellant's credit in relation to one or more, or all, issues in the trial may have been different; - (f) Because there is a real possibility that his Honour's findings as to credit may have been different, there is a real possibility that his Honour's findings of fact in relation to the defences of justification and contextual truth may have been different. - 38.
+- (d) There is a real possibility that the primary Judge's assessment of the credit of Ms

+Roberts and/or Person 17 would have been different; - (e) Because there is a real possibility that his Honour's assessment of Ms Roberts' and/or Person 17's credit may have been different, there is also a real possibility that his Honour's assessment of the Appellant's credit in relation to one or more, or all, issues in the trial may have been different; - (f) Because there is a real possibility that his Honour's findings as to credit may have been different, there is a real possibility that his Honour's findings of fact in relation to the defences of justification and contextual truth may have been different; and - (g) Because the Second Respondent's discovery defaults were only revealed after the conclusion of the trial and the hearing of the appeal, and have not been properly remedied, there remains a realistic possibility that further undisclosed communications or documents relevant to privilege misuse, credit, or forensic advantage exist or existed and has accordingly caused substantial prejudice to the Appellant's ability to fairly meet the Respondents' case. - 38.
 In the circumstances, including the seriousness of the misconduct, the nature of the information improperly obtained, and its concealment until after the conclusion of the trial and appeal, it is in the interests of justice both as between the parties and more broadly in relation to the administration of justice that the matter be retried.